spatie/laravel-pdf/docs/basic-usage/setting-defaults.md

 You can set the default options for every PDF, by using the `default` method on the `Pdf` facade.

-Typically you would do this in the `boot` method of a service provider.
+Typically, you would do this in the `boot` method of a service provider.

 ```php
 use Spatie\LaravelPdf\Facades\Pdf;